コノム konomu's notebook

 Enumeration and Breakdown (項目の列挙・内訳)

 が may be used to list items or to present a breakdown of data in a noun sentence.
-These sentences are a subcategory of the neutral-description noun sentences, so there is no nuance of exclusion in these sentences.
+These sentences are a subcategory of the neutral-description noun sentences, so there is no nuance of exclusion in them.

 Examples of Sentences With Enumeration